-Type approval of pipe penetrations and cable transits fitted in the bulkheads and decks where heat-sensitive materials are used and which are subject to fire integrity and water tightness requirements shall include a prototype test of watertightness in accordance with the procedure specified in Appendix 1 to Section 4, Part IV "Technical Supervision during Manufacture of Products" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
+Type approval of pipe penetrations and cable transits where heat-sensitive materials are used and which are subject to fire integrity and water tightness requirements and which are designed to be fitted in bulkheads and decks of passenger ships and special purpose ships, which fire protection shall be arranged equivalent to that of passenger ships, shall include a prototype test of watertightness in accordance with the procedure specified in Appendix 1 to Section 4, Part IV "Technical Supervision during Manufacture of Products" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
+Fire tests and tests of watertightness for such penetrations and transits designed to be fitted in bulkheads and decks of cargo ships and special purpose ships, which fire protection shall be arranged equivalent to that of cargo ships may be performed independently of each other.

-2.1.3.4 If "B" class divisions are penetrated for the passage of electric cables, pipes, ducts, trunks, etc., or for the fitting of the ventilation terminals, lighting fixtures and similar devices, arrangements shall be provided to ensure fire integrity of a division.
+- 2.1.3.4 If "B" class divisions are penetrated for the passage of electric cables, pipes, ducts, trunks, etc., or for the fitting of the ventilation terminals, lighting fixtures and similar devices, arrangements shall be provided to ensure fire integrity of a division.
 Ventilation ducts shall comply with the requirements of 12.1.13, Part VIII "Systems and Piping".
-Pipes other than steel or copper that penetrate "B" class divisions shall be protected by the following:

-.1 fire tested penetration device, adequate to the fire integrity of the division penetrated and the type of pipes used; or

-.2 steel sleeve, having a thickness of not less than 1,8 mm and a length of not less than 900 mm for pipe diameters of 150 mm or greater and not less than 600 mm for pipe diameters of less than 150 mm (preferably equally divided at each side of the division).
-Pipes shall be connected to the ends of the sleeve by flanges or couplings; or the clearance between the sleeve and the pipe shall not exceed 2,5 mm; or any clearance between the pipe and the sleeve shall be made tight by means of non-combustible or other suitable material.

-2.1.3.5 Uninsulated metallic pipes penetrating "A" or "B" class divisions shall be made of materials having a melting temperature exceeding 950 °C for "A-0" class divisions and 850 °C for "B-0" class divisions.

-2.1.3.6 In ships other than passenger ships carrying more than 36 passengers external boundaries, which shall be made of steel or other equivalent material, may be penetrated for the fitting of windows and side scuttles, provided there is no requirement in the present Part for such boundaries to be of "A" class.
-In such boundaries, which are not required to be of "A" class, doors on agreement with the Register may be made of materials the ventilation ducts than the ones of the boundary.

-2.1.3.7 Balancing openings or ducts between two enclosed spaces are prohibited except for the openings permitted by 2.2.4.3 and 2.3.8.

-2.1.4 Measures for prevention of spread of fire and smoke.

-2.1.4.1 For machinery spaces provision shall be made to control the opening and closing of skylights, arrangements for closing openings in funnels, which normally ensure exhaust ventilation as well as closing of ventilation flaps.
+Pipes other than steel or copper that penetrate "B" class divisions shall be protected by the following: - .1 fire tested penetration device, adequate to the fire integrity of the division penetrated and the type of pipes used; or - .2 steel sleeve, having a thickness of not less than 1,8 mm and a length of not less than 900 mm for pipe diameters of 150 mm or greater and not less than 600 mm for pipe diameters of less than 150 mm (preferably equally divided at each side of the division).
+Pipes shall be connected to the ends of the sleeve by flanges or couplings; or the clearance between the sleeve and the pipe shall not exceed 2,5 mm; or any clearance between the pipe and the sleeve shall be made tight by means of non-combustible or other suitable material. - 2.1.3.5 Uninsulated metallic pipes penetrating "A" or "B" class divisions shall be made of materials having a melting temperature exceeding 950 °C for "A-0" class divisions and 850 °C for "B-0" class divisions. - 2.1.3.6 In ships other than passenger ships carrying more than 36 passengers external boundaries, which shall be made of steel or other equivalent material, may be penetrated for the fitting of windows and side scuttles, provided there is no requirement in the present Part for such boundaries to be of "A" class.
+In such boundaries, which are not required to be of "A" class, doors on agreement with the Register may be made of materials the ventilation ducts than the ones of the boundary. - 2.1.3.7 Balancing openings or ducts between two enclosed spaces are prohibited except for the openings permitted by 2.2.4.3 and 2.3.8. - 2.1.4 Measures for prevention of spread of fire and smoke. - 2.1.4.1 For machinery spaces provision shall be made to control the opening and closing of skylights, arrangements for closing openings in funnels, which normally ensure exhaust ventilation as well as closing of ventilation flaps.